percona/pmm/docs/details/dashboards/dashboard-postgresql-instances-overview.md

 ## Buffers and Blocks Operations

 Operations with Blocks
-:   The time spent reading and writing data file blocks by backends, in milliseconds.
+:   The time spent reading and writing data file blocks by back ends, in milliseconds.

 !!! alert alert-info "Note"